Change DNS seetings on all DataONE VMs

 Per Nick Brand, putting the per-campus name servers first should give us the lowest latency.

-#1 Updated by Dave Vieglais about 8 years ago
+#1 Updated by Dave Vieglais over 8 years ago

 DNS looks are locally cached and unless forced, a call to a DNS server is typically not made until the TTL expires.